miphe/remember/docs/user-registration.md

 ## Acceptance tests

 - Navigate to the signup/user registration page (#23)
+- There is a way to get to the user registration page from the index page.
 - Following fields exists on the user registration page. (#24)
   - E-mail
   - Password